Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cosmos.DisableMetadataWrite.md

 ## RECOMMENDATION

 Consider limiting key and resource tokens to data plane operations only.
-Use Azure AD identities for authorizing account and resource management operations.
+Use Microsoft Entra ID identities for authorizing account and resource management operations.

 ## EXAMPLES